section-engineering-education/engineering-education/content/articles/introduction-to-kernel-methods-in-machine-learning/Index.md

 # Introduction to Kernel Methods in Machine Learning

 ### Prerequisites
-- The Reader should have basic knowledge in machine learning [Click here](https://www.digitalocean.com/community/tutorials/an-introduction-to-machine-learning) to read more about machine learning basics.
+- The Reader should have basic knowledge in machine learning.
+[Click here](https://www.digitalocean.com/community/tutorials/an-introduction-to-machine-learning) to read more about machine learning basics.
-- The reader should be able to understand basic terms like Support Vector Machine, classifications, unsupervised learning and supervised learning.
+- The reader should understand basic terms like Support Vector Machine, classifications, unsupervised learning, and supervised learning.
-- Before digging deeper into the operation of Kernel Methods, it is necessary to first understand support vector machines, or SVMs, because kernels are implemented in SVM models.
+- Before digging deeper into the operation of Kernel Methods, it is necessary first to understand support vector machines or SVMs, because kernels are implemented in SVM models.

 ## Introduction
-The concept of "data drawn from some probability distribution" underpins many techniques in statistics and machine learning.
-A probability distribution is a model for the frequency of data points, i.e., how likely it is to see a particular value, outcome, or other occurrence.
+The concept of "data drawn from some probability distribution" underpins many statistics and machine learning techniques.
+A probability distribution is a model for the frequency of data points, i.e., how likely it is to see a particular value, outcome, or other occurrences.
 The parameters of the underlying distribution are used to define parametric methods (or algorithms).

-The assumed model for the likelihood, however, may not be correct; the "actual" distribution may be skewed, multimodal, with different components, and so on.
+However, the assumed model for the likelihood may not be correct; the "actual" distribution may be skewed, multimodal, with different components, and so on.
 In general, the scientist analyzing the data is unaware of this.
-This article aims to demonstrate the fundamental concepts underlying kernels as well as their applications in statistics and machine learning.
+This article aims to demonstrate the fundamental concepts underlying kernels and their applications in statistics and machine learning.

 ### Tables of Content
 - [What are kernels?](#what-are-kernels?)